J. Jonah Jameson: Heart attacks and recuperation

 Jameson has his first heart attack, a mild one, in The Amazing Spider-Man #70, while being threatened by Spider-Man when the latter finally loses his temper after many years of abuse and defamation.

 After the status quo was revised in the "Brand New Day" storyline, Peter's identity is once again a secret.
 The Daily Bugle is suffering financially with Peter not selling as many Spider-Man pictures as usual and star reporter Ben Urich gone.
-These circumstances lead to Jonah facing a buyout from the wealthy Dexter Bennett.
-Jonah must stop everyone's paychecks to build the capital needed to save the paper, with everyone at the Bugle working temporarily for free as a sign of solidarity.
+These circumstances lead to Jameson facing a buyout from Dexter Bennett.
 Needing money for an apartment, Peter goes to the Bugle, claiming he is owed money.
-Jonah yells at him, causing Peter to snap and yell back, stating that his photographs kept the Bugle selling while Jonah raked in the profits and paid Peter a pittance.
-This causes Jonah to yell at Peter again, but he stops short, owing to a second heart attack.
-Peter provides CPR for Jonah to try and save him until the paramedics arrive; they rush Jonah to the hospital where he rests before surgery.
-His wife talks to a lawyer about power of attorney and selling the final shares of the Bugle without Jonah having a say.
-When Peter, as Spider-Man, visits Jonah, he accidentally let slip that the Daily Bugle has sold to Dexter Bennett, which caused Jonah to have another heart attack, forcing Spider-Man to once again give him CPR.
-Surprisingly, Jonah does not blame Spider-Man for once, but instead he continues muttering, "Dexter Bennett".
+Jameson yells at him, causing Peter to snap and yell back, stating that his photographs kept the Bugle selling while Jameson raked in the profits and paid Peter a pittance.
+This causes Jameson to yell at Peter again, but he stops short, owing to a second heart attack.
+Peter provides CPR for Jameson to try and save him until the paramedics arrive; they rush Jameson to the hospital, where he rests before surgery.
+His wife talks to a lawyer about power of attorney and selling the final shares of the Bugle without Jameson having a say.
+When Peter, as Spider-Man, visits Jameson, he accidentally reveals that the Daily Bugle has sold to Dexter Bennett.
+This causes Jameson to have another heart attack, forcing Spider-Man to give him CPR.

-Jonah's condition improves to the point where he has physiotherapy sessions and tai chi classes.
+Jameson's condition improves to the point where he has physiotherapy sessions and tai chi classes.
 However, he loses his temper if he sees or hears about Dexter Bennett and the Daily Bugle.
 He is also apparently facing problems with his wife, as he has yet to forgive her for selling the Bugle.

 Mayor of New York

-In a 2009 storyline, Jameson is elected the Mayor of New York City Spider-Man is in another dimension with the Fantastic Four, resulting in a month going by on Earth while they are only away for a few hours.
-In his new office, Jonah receives a visit from his estranged father, J. Jonah Jameson Sr., demanding that Jonah cease his vendetta against Spider-Man — the reasons being Spider-Man's many heroic deeds and the fact that the Avengers and even Captain America had accepted Spider-Man.
-Spider-Man then enters the mayor's office (hoping to establish a truce with Jameson) only for Jonah to announce that he has assembled an "Anti-Spider Squad" to capture Spider-Man.
+In a 2009 storyline, Jameson is elected the Mayor of New York City.
+Spider-Man is in another dimension with the Fantastic Four, resulting in a month going by on Earth while they are only away for a few hours.
+In his new office, Jameson receives a visit from his estranged father, J. Jonah Jameson Sr., demanding that Jameson cease his vendetta against Spider-Man — the reasons being Spider-Man's many heroic deeds and the fact that the Avengers and even Captain America had accepted Spider-Man.
+Spider-Man then enters the mayor's office, hoping to establish a truce with Jameson, only for Jameson to announce that he has assembled an "Anti-Spider Squad" to capture Spider-Man.
 Spider-Man responds by increasing his superhero work, committing heroic deeds all over the city simply to enrage Jameson.
 Jameson responds by putting his squad on double-shifts, severely straining the city council's budget.